 Many companies hire freelance digital marketers.
 Most experts acknowledge it as one of the best online jobs today as there is no shortage of work across the sectors.

 Just be prepared to take the occasional online interaction or on-site meeting.

-As a digital marketer, you will encourage your client’s brand in the language that you have mastered across all the digital platforms.
+As a digital marketer, you will encourage your client’s brand in the language you have mastered across all the digital platforms.